jaewon1013/ci5301/chang-chen-ci5301-syllabus-2016-fall.md

 ## Course Description & Themes

 *Digital literacies* is defined as "the capabilities which fit someone for living, learning and working in a digital society" ([Jisc, 2014](https://www.jisc.ac.uk/full-guide/developing-digital-literacies)).
-It looks beyond functional ICT skills to describe a richer set of digital behaviors, practices and identities.
-This course aims to help students develop vital digital literacies in the professions of business, marketing, education, etc. We will be guided by the following themes and questions.
+It looks beyond functional information & communication technologies (ICT) skills to describe a richer set of digital *behaviors*, *practices* and *identities*.
+This course aims to help students develop vital digital literacies in the professions of business, marketing, education, etc. The course will be guided by the following themes.

 ### Computer Literacy and Business Software

+- How could educators and business professionals harness the power of information technologies to effectively communicate ideas?
 - How should educators prepare students for the necessary computer literacy skills (e.g., word processing, presentation, data analysis software, web browsing, etc.) needed in their personal and professional lives?
-- How should the fields of education and business address the changing role of client-based software applications to web based applications?
+- How should the fields of education and business react to the ever changing landscape of ICT?
-- How could educators and business professionals harness the power of information technologies to effectively communicate ideas?

 ### Computer Supported Collaborative Work

-- How are communication tools like email, instant messaging, and SMS converging?
+- How are communication tools like email, instant messaging, and web conferencing software applied in business and education?
 - How is mobile computing shaping the way businesses function?
-- What opportunities and challenges to businesses and educators have using web conferencing tools (Google Hangouts, Adobe Connect, WebEx, Elluminate)?
+- What opportunities and challenges to businesses and educators have using web conferencing tools (e.g., Google Hangouts, Adobe Connect, WebEx, Skype)?
-- How are video-/tele-conferencing systems (webcams, ITV) and voice over IP systems (e.g., Skype) changing collaboration opportunities?
-- In what ways are knowledge management systems (knowledge bases/wikis) influencing business operations?
+- In what ways are virtual collaboration tools (e.g., Google Docs, wikis, knowledge bases) influencing business operations?

 ### Authoring on the Web

-- What are the differences between basic web languages (HTML, CSS, Javascript) and content management systems?
+- What are the basic web languages (i.e., HTML, CSS, Javascript)?
-- How to design and develop a creative and practical website?
+- How to design and develop a creative and practical website using state-of-the-art content management systems?
-- How to harness web technologies to construct and maintain one's online presence?
+- How to harness web technologies to construct and maintain one's online presence/identity?
-- How to sustain engagement of an online community (of, e.g., learners, fans, or consumers)?
+- How to sustain engagement of an online community (of learners, fans, or consumers)?
-- What ethical and cybersecurity issues should one be aware of when authoring on the Web?
+- What ethical and cybersecurity issues should be considered when authoring on the Web?

 ## Course Website